lj-ditrapani/scala-akka-presentation/akka-streams-hackathon-2016-07.md

 Using Actors
 ------------

+- Erlang's model on JVM
+- Erlang's model on with types
 - Extend Actor, implement receive method
 - Receive method branch on message type/content
 - Send messages to other actors (tell !)
 - Mailbox
-- Become/unbecome
 - Isolate state
 - Guarantee sequential execution of messages
+- Java API & Scala API

 Actor issues
 ------------

 - Boiler plate to achieve stable streaming network of actors
-- Implement 2 messages for each method
 - OO, not functional
 - Not completely type safe
 - Network is not verified